santidevhmo/Yahoo-Search/README.md

 A re-design of the current Google Search website with Yahoo elements.

-Made with HTML and CSS
+Front-end website made with HTML, CSS, and BootStrap

 ## Demo